 When it was made

 Barolo harvests in 2010, 2015, and 2016 were remarkably good, and the resulting wine is likely to be brilliant.
-Tom Hyland of Forbes wrote that the 2016 vintage would be “one of the all time great vintages for Barolo“, so if you have a bottle of that you’re very lucky.
+Tom Hyland wrote in Forbes that the 2016 vintage would be “one of the all time great vintages for Barolo“, so if you have a bottle of that you’re very lucky.
 On the other hand, 2002 and 2003 were not as good.
 2017 was also quite challenging, as it was a very hot year and growers had to start picking at the end of September – a month ahead of the usual time.

 Do your research and buy a good vintage.
 Not only will it be a really enjoyable drinking experience, it’s also likely to appreciate in value should you decide to hold onto it.

 With so many options available, how can you pick the best Barolo if you aren’t an expert?
 An international award is perhaps the most obvious indication of wine quality.
 Why?
 It’s an impartial assessment.
 Experts compare lots of wines and aren’t eager to sell you anything.

 How much should a good Barolo wine cost?